A Unified Framework for Online Trip Destination Prediction: Online trip prediction

 Whenever a new point arrives, at first, we check for neighboring points and add the new point as a neighbor to the existing points (line 1-4).
 Now, if the closest centroid contains the point, then the new point is simply added to the existing centroid (line 5-7).
 Otherwise, the number of neighbors of the new point is computed, after which the new point is added to the non-clustered points (line 9-12).

 Next, the function $\textsc{CheckForNewCentroids}(P_x\cup\{p_x\})$ looks at all non-clustered points in $P_x$ as well as the possible new point $p_x$ and finds the points that should be upgraded to a centroid (line 14).
 This is the case for all points where $n_s \geq m-1$.
-Depending on whether the neighbors are part of an existing centroid or not, three different scenarios can occur: \begin{enumerate} \item Only neighbors in $P$: Add the centroid to a new cluster. \item Neighbors in a single cluster: Add the centroid to the existing cluster. \item Neighbors in multiple clusters: Merge the existing clusters and add the centroid to it. \end{enumerate} Finally, all points that are too old according to the function $\textsc{DeleteOldPoints}(t)$ are removed from $P$ (line 15).
+Depending on whether the neighbors are part of an existing centroid or not, three different scenarios can occur: \begin{enumerate} \item Only neighbors in $P$: Add the centroid to a new cluster. \item Neighbors in a single cluster: Add the centroid to the existing cluster. \item Neighbors in multiple clusters: Merge the existing clusters and add the centroid to the resultant cluster. \end{enumerate} Finally, all the points that are too old according to the function $\textsc{DeleteOldPoints}(t)$ are removed from $P$ (line 15).
+This function is elaborated further in the experiments section.